 You’re done!
 Now you have a macOS computer that can proxy local traffic as well as external traffic from phones and tablets.

-– Check that the Charles SSL Certificate is installed on your Mac or external device (whichever device sends out the data needs to have the certificate installed)
+Charles shows garbled text in HTTPS request content | – Check that Enable SSL Proxying is checked in SSL Proxying Settings – Check that your host list contains the host that you are looking to decrypt – Check that the Charles SSL Certificate is installed on your Mac or external device (whichever device sends out the data needs to have the certificate installed) |

 With all the talks about customer journeys and data storytelling, has anyone stopped to tell…